Road safety and the race to being 'right-on-time'

-Daewoo buses are believed to be better because they have a ‘hostess’ onboard who offers you a drink and some snacks.
-The driver wears a uniform and a cap like an aeroplane captain and there is an armed security guard onboard.
-This service was started by a South Korean multinational which also built Pakistan’s first motorway M2 (from Lahore to Islamabad).
+The bus drivers dressed like airline captains with a cap and a uniform.
+There was an armed security guard onboard each bus.
+Seating in the buses was far better than in other buses.
+This service was started by a South Korean company by the same name which built Pakistan’s first motorway M2 from Lahore to Islamabad in 1998.
 With Daewoo's arrival, local bus companies were forced into competition.
-They improved their service to match the new comer, yet Daewoo is considered to be the best service, even if a bit too expensive!
+They improved their service to match the newcomer, yet Daewoo was considered to be the best service, even if a bit too expensive.

-Sir, I have turned on the engine and the air-conditioning is also on now, you can get in and take your seat.
-We have improved our service, we cover the journey in exact time (i.e. no more than 8 hours).
+Sir, I have turned on the engine and air-conditioning.
+Please get in and take your seat.
+We have improved our service, we cover the journey in exact time - i.e. no more than 8 hours.

 Road traffic accidents is one of the leading causes of deaths in Pakistan.
 According to WHO, in 2018 alone more than 30,000 people died due to road terrific accidents.